theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-webservices.md

 - A [self-hosted Integration runtime](https://docs.microsoft.com/EN-US/azure/data-factory/create-self-hosted-integration-runtime#create-a-self-hosted-ir-via-azure-data-factory-ui) is set up on the server {{ productName }} runs on.
 This ensures that {{ productName }}'s web server is accessible from ADF over http(s).
-- The extraction uses a [push-destination](https://help.theobald-software.com/en/xtract-universal/destinations#pull-and-push-destinations), e.g., Azure Blob Storage or Azure SQL Server.<br>
+- The extraction uses a [push-destination](xtract-universal/destinations#pull-and-push-destinations), e.g., Azure Blob Storage or Azure SQL Server.<br>
-- The extraction runs successfully when called from a web browser, see [Execute and Automate - Call via Webservice](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice).
+- The extraction runs successfully when called from a web browser, see [Web-API](../web-api.md/#run-extractions).
 - Access to Azure Data Factory.
 - Knowledge on how to build ADF pipelines.